cstielper/wordpress-google-map-with-categories/README.md

 }
 add_action( 'init', 'YOUR_FUNCTION_PREFIX_create_custom_taxonomies', 0 );
+?>
 ~~~~

 ## Setup plugin options
 Import the [JSON file](acf-export-landmark-info.json) into Advanced Custom Fields

-Add this to your functions.php file to remove the "None" option for Radio Buttons for Taxonomies
+Add this to your functions.php file to remove the "None" option for Radio Buttons for Taxonomies:
 ~~~~
+<?php
 // Remove option for no type from radio button for taxonomies plugin add_filter('radio-buttons-for-taxonomies-no-term-landmark_types', '__return_FALSE' );
+?>
 ~~~~

 ## Output HTML markup/javascript
 Add this to your theme's functions.php file.
-Don't forget to prefix your function name.
+Don't forget to prefix your function name:
 ~~~~
+<?php
 function YOUR_FUNCTION_PREFIX_area_map() { ?>
 	<div id="map-wrapper">
 		<div id="map-canvas"></div>
 		<button id="reset-map">Reset</button>
 	</div>
 	<?php wp_enqueue_script( string $handle, string $src = false, array $deps = array(), string|bool|null $ver = false, bool $in_footer = false );
-}
+} ?>
 ~~~~

 You can use this to call the function in your page template:
 ~~~~
+<?php
 if(function_exists('YOUR_FUNCTION_PREFIX_area_map')) {
   YOUR_FUNCTION_PREFIX_area_map();
 }
+?>
 ~~~~

+## Javascript implementation
+You will need to set some variables at the top of the [area-map.js](area-map.js) file:

+1. Add your google maps api key (**var apiKey**)
+2. Set the path to use in order to query the REST API for the "landmarks" custom post type (**var markersFeed**)
+3. Set the path to use in order to query the REST API for the "landmark_types" custom taxonomy (**var catsFeed**).
+If you do not want to use the category navigation, you can set "**var addCats**" to "false"
+4. Set the path to where your map markers are stored in your WordPress theme.
+The naming convention for map markers is by the taxonomy id number.
+So, if you had a "Landmark Type" with an id of "10," the path the javascript will output is: /THE_PATH_YOU_ENTERED/cat-10.png.
+You will need to have an appropriately named icon in your directory for each "Landmark Type" that is being used.

+## Sample CSS
+A sample SASS file has been provided to get you started.